 What Are the Fundamental Child Restraint System Rules?

-A baby’s first car ride can be an exciting experience, but it is important to remember to use a child restraint system (CRS) to keep your little one safe.
+A baby’s first car ride can be an exciting experience, but it is essential to remember to use a child restraint system (CRS) to keep your little one safe.
 All children younger than two years old must ride in a rear-facing car seat.
 It would be best to continue using a rear-facing car seat until your child reaches the upper weight limit for that seat.

-- Children between the ages of two and twelve must use a forward-facing car seat with a harness
+- Children between the ages of two and twelve must use a forward-facing car seat with a harness.

-- Children aged twelve and up must use a belt-positioning booster seat until they fit into the vehicle’s safety belts properly
+- Children aged twelve and up must use a belt-positioning booster seat until they fit into the vehicle’s safety belts properly.

-- Infants or children who weigh less than twenty pounds should not be placed in the front seat of a vehicle
+- Infants or children who weigh less than twenty pounds should not be placed in the front seat of a vehicle.

 - Airbags can be dangerous for young children, so if the rear seat cannot be used, the airbags must be turned off.